rlefkowitz/CLPT/README.md

     - As a result, these threads are idling, which will worsen the consequences of execution divergence

 #### Should explore Wavefront Path Tracing (Laine et al. 2013)
--Better streamlines the path tracing pipeline for GPU usage
+- Better streamlines the path tracing pipeline for GPU usage

 ### Features
 There are many features which could be implemented to increase the user experience, photorealism, and capabilities of CLPT

 #### Volumetric Path Tracing
 - Would improve realism of scenes and make available many complex materials
 - Though it would certainly cause some additional latency and high-frequency noise would be more prevalent